AWOL Academy has great marketing behind it, but I looked past that and really wanted to see if it’s a scam. Let this review explain that.

 If you wish to read the full blog post where former AWOL members describe their experiences and talk about Wealthy Affiliate, here is the link to that.

 Anyway, I have a whole review on Wealthy Affiliate here, but to make it quick: It is also a comprehensive educational program like AWOL Academy on making money online.
 The biggest differences though are the following things:

 AWOL Academy vs Wealthy Affiliate comparison:

-And if I were to explain it as quickly as possible, it would be 2 quick things worth noting:
+And if I were to explain the differences between both places and as quickly as possible, there would be 2 quick things worth noting right away:

 1) You can learn way more inside WA than in AWOL Academy (my personal opinion) for an absurd amount LESS.
 100,000’s of training modules, including webinars, site building tools, chat, and more.
 It’s a seriously high quality package and it’s all inside WA.

 2) WA does not divide up it’s training topics so much to keep you buying more expensive stuff.
 They do have a paid, monthly membership, but it is ALL access revealed, not another up-sell to up-sell to buy like in AWOL.